soledade-dev/soledade-dev/README.md

   <h1>Hello, I'm Bernardo Soledade! <img src="https://media.tenor.com/0ksFSWOphnoAAAAj/wave-emoji.gif" width="30" alt="wave emoji"></h1>
 </p>

----

-> <i>"The question isn't 'What can technology do?' but 'What should it do?'"</i>
-> — Tim Cook

----

 ## About Me

 I am a certified Systems Development Technician and a Computer Science student at UNIFESP.
 My passion for technology started in 2018 when I visited the Microsoft office in São Paulo and saw how technology transforms ideas into real solutions.